 The Council has a number of strategies for managing interest rate risk.
-The Council's policy is to aim to keep a maximum of 30% of its borrowings in variable rate loans.
-During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses
+Policy is to aim to keep a maximum of 30% of its borrowings in variable rate loans.
+During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.